evhub/coconut/DOCS.md

---recursion-limit       set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --color color           show all Coconut messages in the given color --verbose               print verbose debug output
+--recursion-limit       set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --verbose               print verbose debug output
 ```